fkhadra/react-contexify-doc/docs/migrate.md

 ## Breaking changes 💥

+- default animation switched from "scale" to "fade"
 - removal of `theme` and `animation` constants
 - The `show` method exposed by the `useContextMenu` hook uses the same signature as `contextMenu`.
 It only accept a single parameter now.
 ```tsx